Universal-Team/db/docs/_3ds/retroarch.md

   <li>WAYLAND: Build pointer-constraints and relative-pointer protocols.</li>

   <li>WAYLAND/GL: GL is sometimes not rescaling property (Super + Left).</li>

+  <li>WIN32: Ignore window limiting with fixed position.
+The other resizing part already
+  took this into account, but WM_GETMINMAXINFO did not.</li>

   <li>WIN32/INPUT: Add support for mouse button swap</li>